gbmhunter/blog/content/pages/pcb-design/mouse-bites/_index.md

 I use the following symbol to define mouse bites on schematics:

 {{< figure src="/images/2015/11/mouse-bite-schematic-symbol-three-circles.png" width="248px" caption="A schematic symbol for a mouse bite.
-Mouse bites may be added directly to the PCB and not feature on the schematics." caption-position="bottom" >}}
+Mouse bites may be added directly to the PCB and not feature on the schematics."  >}}

 # PCB Considerations